rogue-pulsar/adventofcode/README.md

 ![](https://img.shields.io/badge/stars%20⭐-26-yellow)
 ![](https://img.shields.io/badge/days%20completed-13-red)

-Note that 2021 file imports are all broken and need to have a path added due to the folder structure change
+2021 file imports are broken and need to have a path added due to the folder structure change